Preserving spreading dynamics and information flow in complex network reduction: Experimental results and discussion

-In this section, we conduct NRDC experiments on ER random graphs~\cite{Erdos1959}, Barab\'asi-Albert (BA) scale-free networks~\cite{Barabasi1999}, and ten real-world networks.
-We examine the evolution behavior of the average degree and the relative size of the largest connected component (LCC) during the NRDC process.
-Furthermore, we perform Susceptible-Infected-Recovered (SIR)~\cite{Pastor2015} spreading dynamics and information flow~\cite{Zhang2025,De2016,Ghavasieh2024} simulations on both the original networks and their reduced subgraphs.
-Finally, in cases where the subgraph density is higher than that of the original network, we utilize the NRDC$^{\prime}$ method to further evaluate how effectively the pruned subnetwork reproduces the SIR dynamics and information flow of the original network.
+$\bullet$ We examine the evolution behavior of the average degree and the relative size of the largest connected component (LCC) during the NRDC$_{+}$ process.

+$\bullet$ We investigate the evolutionary characteristics of Susceptible-Infected-Recovered (SIR)~\cite{Pastor2015} spreading dynamics and information flow~\cite{Zhang2025,De2016,Ghavasieh2024} in synthetic and real-world networks during the NRDC$_{+}$ reduction process.
+The results show that for most real-world networks, the edge density of subnetworks obtained via NRDC$_{+}$ reduction is generally higher than that of the original networks.
+Motivated by this finding, we use the NRDC$_{+}^{\prime}$ method to further evaluate the effectiveness of the pruned subnetworks in preserving the spreading dynamics and information flow of the original networks.